Additional offerings

 9-9:15 — Welcome

-9:15-10 am — Understanding patient impact: What does current research reveal about supporting social care interventions through healthcare settings?
+9:15-10 am — Understanding the impact on patients: What does current research reveal about supporting social care interventions through healthcare settings?

 10:15-11 am — Putting the evidence into practice: Using research to impact how we deliver care on the ground